Leave a Message

 Takeaway:

-Fewer surprises lead to smaller, more reasonable requests.
+Fewer surprises produce smaller, more reasonable negotiation requests.

 Q: Does deferred maintenance affect appraisals in Rancho Mission Viejo?

 A: Yes.
-Appraisers consider condition when comparing similar models, and deferred maintenance can reduce appraisal confidence even when recent comparable sales support value.
+Appraisers consider condition when comparing similar models across Sendero, Esencia, Rienda, and Gavilan.
+Deferred maintenance reduces appraisal confidence even when recent comparable sales support the contract price.
+A well-maintained comparable supports value more strongly than a similar home with aging systems or visible wear.

 Example: